ctot-nondef/thumbnailfetcher/README.md

         ],
         "filter[]": "ctrlnum:\"AT-OeAW-BA-3-27-P-*\"",
         "limit": 100
-        // it's pagesize - the pageing parameter is assumed to be "page" },
+        // the pagesize - the pageing parameter (wich is set dynamically based on
-      "rescountpath": "resultCount",
-      "recsetpath": "records",
-      "identifierpath": "id"
+        // rescountpath) is assumed to be "page"
       },
-    "imgsource": [
+      "rescountpath": "resultCount", // JSON path in the APIs response where the sets result count can be found "recsetpath": "records", // JSON path in the APIs response where the Array of records is returned "identifierpath": "id"
+    },
-      //multiple image APIs descended through, untill one of them returns a valid jpeg {
+    "imgsource": [ //multiple image APIs descended through, until one of them returns a valid jpeg {
         "baseurl": "https://opacbasis.acdh.oeaw.ac.at/wwwopac.ashx?",
         "parameters": {